27 May 2021

 What is important on this level is to describe the technology that is used for that specific container and also how communication between the containers looks like.
 Is it HTTP?
 Or maybe is it gRPC?
 That information needs to be on a diagram.

 As you can see, we have much more technical information on this diagram.
-We can see what type of storage we use, what technologies are used for frontend and backend and how those two systems communicate with each other.
+We can see what type of storage we use, what technologies are used for frontend and backend software development, and how those two systems communicate with each other.
 We can also see all the integrations between specific containers and external services, yet we know nothing about the actual implementation.

 This is what the next diagram is about.